sensedeep/dynamodb-onetable/README.md

 })
 ```

-This will initialize your your OneTable Table instance and define your models via a schema.
+This will initialize your OneTable Table instance and define your models via a schema.

 ## Schemas